jaywhj/mkdocs-materialx/docs/setup/setting-up-tags.md

 # Setting up tags

-Material for MkDocs adds first-class support for categorizing pages with tags, which adds the possibility to group related pages and make them discoverable via search and a dedicated [tags index].
+MaterialX for MkDocs adds first-class support for categorizing pages with tags, which adds the possibility to group related pages and make them discoverable via search and a dedicated [tags index].
 If your documentation is large, tags can help to discover relevant information faster.